CrazyForks/quaily-journalist/README.md

 ## Run as a Service (systemd)

 An example unit file is provided at `configs/quaily-journalist.service.example`.
-Update the `WorkingDirectory` and `ExecStart` to match your deployment, and set environment variables for secrets.
+Update the `WorkingDirectory` and `ExecStart` to match your deployment.
+Secrets and settings are read from the config file.

 ```bash
 sudo systemctl enable quaily-journalist